842799447/842799447.github.io/_pages/about.md

   - /about.html
 ---

-Hii, welcome to my page! :wave:
+Hii, welcome to my page! 👋

 I am a fifth-year PhD student in mechanical and aerospace engineering at [University of Virginia](https://www.virginia.edu/).
 My advisor is [Baoxing Xu](https://xugroup.weebly.com/).
 My research is centered around designing metastructures and developing numerical models under mechanical framework to analyze physical properties of soft-hard integrated materials and structures.